THE SMART CLUB

 FACILITATING LEARNING

 Beyond hunger, some learners experience further barriers to learning.
 Some of these include various visual or hearing deficits, or dyslexia and various language difficulties.
 The latter include those associated with autism; motor coordination or perceptual difficulties; or those who experience emotional disturbance associated with the trauma of abuse.
-A specific funding injection was received in August 2017 to support a pilot group of learners who have experienced emotional difficulties.
+In August 2017, a dedicated donation enabled us to start up our Smart Club in order to realise our aim to support learners who experience specific learning barriers in the classroom as a result of some of the above-mentioned difficulties.

 Here are some of the areas in which we have assisted struggling learners.
 Unfortunately, funding levels may adversely affect our ability to offer these services on a regular basis: